harvexz/SocialEng_Training_Game/README.md

 - Replay status
 - Current rank

+This data is stored in a CSV file (`player_data.csv`) in a platform-specific location:
+- **Windows**: `%AppData%\CyberCorpGame\player_data.csv`
+- **macOS**: `~/Library/Application Support/CyberCorpGame/player_data.csv` or `~/Documents/CyberCorpGame/player_data.csv`
+- **Linux**: `~/.local/share/CyberCorpGame/player_data.csv`

+If the game cannot write to these locations (e.g., due to permission issues), it will display a notification but continue to function normally.
+Your progress will still be saved through Ren'Py's built-in persistent data system.

-This data is stored in a CSV file (`player_data.csv`) and is used to analyze player performance and improve the game's educational effectiveness.
+The collected data is used to analyze player performance and improve the game's educational effectiveness.
+No personally identifiable information is collected.

 ## Project Aim